Stefano Gabbana: Advocacy and philanthropy

 Gabbana is a staunch advocate for preserving Italian craftsmanship.
 He believes that traditional artisans deserve more recognition and support, especially considering the global esteem for Italian workmanship.

 In 2016, Dolce & Gabbana contributed to the Dynamo Camp 2016 charity event, which aims to assist in the treatment and care of children with chronic and terminal diseases.
 As part of their involvement, they created a special doll that was auctioned to raise funds for the event.
 Previously, they produced mini versions of their popular designs for a UNICEF charity project.

 In 2020, Dolce & Gabbana launched the #Fattoincasa initiative, a series of online workshops designed to encourage individuals and families to engage in creative projects at home during the COVID-19 lockdowns.
 The initiative also aimed to raise funds for COVID-19 research, in addition to personal contribution from the two designers.
-Dolce & Gabbana provided financial support for study coordinated by Prof. Alberto Mantovani, Scientific Director of Humanitas and Emeritus Professor of Humanitas University which aims to form the basis for developing diagnostic tools, such as biomarkers of the severity of the pathology, and therapeutic tools to help battle the strain of coronavirus.
+Dolce & Gabbana provided financial support for study coordinated by Prof. Alberto Mantovani, Scientific Director of Humanitas and emeritus Professor of Humanitas University which aims to form the basis for developing diagnostic tools, such as biomarkers of the severity of the pathology, and therapeutic tools to help battle the strain of coronavirus.

-Later in the same year, Dolce and Gabbana launched another campaign, the Devotion bag, with a portion of the proceeds dedicated to funding the second phase of research at Humanitas University.
+Later in the same year, Dolce & Gabbana launched another campaign, the Devotion bag, with a portion of the proceeds dedicated to funding the second phase of research at Humanitas University.
 The research focused on vaccine development in the fight against COVID-19.